Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Application: space-time prediction of daily maximum temperature

-To summarize the results of this analysis, we selected seven test sites from across the United States and assessed the time-evolving behavior of daily maximum temperatures over 2001-2005; see Figure~\ref{Fig_spacetime} (the first two years are omitted for visibility of results).
-The training sites with test locations are shown on the top left, with the test data and posterior predictions shown in each thumbnail.
+\newTxt{Next, for the same test sites, we} assess the time-evolving behavior of daily maximum temperatures over 2001-2005; see Figure~\ref{Fig_spacetime} (the first two years are omitted for visibility of results). \newTxt{For this very large data set, taking draws from the posterior predictive distribution described in Section \ref{subsec:postPred} is computationally infeasible; instead, we simply calculate the kriging mean and covariance ${\bf m}_{{\bf y}|{\bf z}}$ and ${\bf C}_{{\bf y}|{\bf z}}$ using the posterior median of $\bfbeta$ and $\bftheta$.} The training sites with test locations are shown on the top left, with the test data and posterior predictions shown in each thumbnail.
 The most obvious feature of the predictions is the annual cycle, which is well-characterized by our prior mean function.
-However, note that the specific shape of the annual cycle is flexibly modeled across sites: temperatures in Houston, TX (top right) increase sharply in late winter and decrease sharply in late fall, while temperatures in Portland, OR (middle left) increase and decrease much more slowly between the cold and warm season.
+However, note that the specific shape of the annual cycle is flexibly modeled across sites: \newTxt{daily maximum} temperatures in Houston, TX (top right) increase sharply in late winter and decrease sharply in late fall, while temperatures in Portland, OR (middle left) increase and decrease much more slowly between the cold and warm season.
 The GP predictions maintain the large day-to-day variations present in daily maximum temperatures, which is reflected in the data.
-Also note that the borrowing of strength over space and time allows the GP to learn the time-varying structure even when there are large chunks of missing data in the traning data, e.g., in the first half of 2003 at the Houston, TX gauged location.
-Finally, the three-sigma GP uncertainties, represented by the red shaded band in Figure~\ref{Fig_spacetime}, are clearly nonstationary as well: note the larger magnitude of uncertainties at, e.g., Houston, TX compared to the smaller uncertainties for the Berkeley, CA site.
+Also note that the borrowing of strength over space and time allows the GP to learn the time-varying structure even when there are large chunks of missing data in the training data, e.g., in the first half of 2003 at the Houston, TX gauged location. \newTxt{Our spatio-temporal modeling provides a significant benefit in terms of prediction accuracy relative to inverse-distance weighting: as shown in each thumbnail of Figure~\ref{Fig_spacetime}, the improvement in RMSE ranges from 11.5\% (at the site near Nashville, TN) to more than 30\% (at the site near Manhattan, NY site).} Finally, the three-sigma GP uncertainties, represented by the red shaded band in Figure~\ref{Fig_spacetime}, are clearly nonstationary as well: note the larger magnitude of uncertainties at, e.g., Houston, TX compared to the smaller uncertainties for the Berkeley, CA site.